Shadow chains and Conley chains for continuous-time semiflows

-Because $\cG$ is closed, this implies $y\in \cG$. \end{proof} By the proposition above, the chain-recurrent structure (recurrent set, nodes, edges) of $F$ agrees with that of the restricted semiflow $F|_{\cG}$.
+By Theorem~\ref{thm: R_S subset G}, the shadow chain-recurrent structure (recurrent set, nodes, edges) of $F$ agrees with that of the restricted semiflow $F|_{\cG}$.
 We already knew that that is the case also for the Conley chain-recurrent structure from Theorem~\ref{thm: CR G}.
-Therefore, in order to prove the coincidence of the recurrent structures of $\tto$ with the ones of $\oto$, it suffices to prove the claim after replacing $X$ by $\cG$.
+Therefore, in order to prove the coincidence of the nodes and edges of $\cS$ with the ones of $\cC$, it is enough to prove the claim for the restriction of $F$ on $\cG$.
 From now on, we use the notation $x\otog y$ (resp. $x\ttog y$) to mean that $y$ is Conley chain-downstream (resp. shadow chain-downstream) from $x$ for $F|_\cG$.